 Transparency Project in the mediaThings we've written, been quoted or referenced in, or have influenced

-Mainstream media & industry press
+Mainstream media, events & industry press

 Judith Townend’s blog post Where did all the privacy injunctions go?
 A response to the Queen’s Bench ‘Media List’ consultation, which appeared on our blog and on INFORRM was picked up by the Press Association Media Lawyer service (subscription required), June 2017.